jchitpin/thinkdeck/README.md

 # ThinkDeck

-A Penkasu-inspired portable PC based on a Raspberry Pi Zero 2 W, HyperPixel 4.0 display, and BM40v2 keyboard (hotswap) PCB from KPrepublic.
-Dimensions are 232x98x55mm.
+A Penkasu-inspired portable PC that incorporates my favourite design elements of old ThinkPads.

 ## Why would you want one?